 "A brilliant achievement!
 5 stars!" - NY Literary Magazine on my debut novel, 'Harcourt's Mountain'.

 "Bloody brilliant" - Fiona Paterson on the short story 'Coming Undone'.
-(Soon to be published in the upcoming L.E.T.H.A.L. short story anthology.)
+(One of collection in the short story anthology, L.E.T.H.A.L.)

 "A genuine masterpiece!" - Robert Groess on 'Heart of the Mountain'.
 The long-awaited sequel to 'Harcourt's Mountain'.